It is a bit different if:

 Remember: You need to restart the node if you’ve changed any configuration option

-Your node’s config file is in /etc/rsk
+Your node’s config file is in /etc/rsk.

 Default configurations are defined there and they are the same as these ones.